felipepenha/github-advisory-local-db/README.md

 langchain 1.2.0 | GHSA-fprp-p869-w6q2 | ["CVE-2023-29374"] | No fixed version | LangChain vulnerable to code injection
 langchain 1.2.0 | GHSA-r399-636x-v7f6 | ["CVE-2025-68665"] | 1.2.3 | LangChain serialization injection vulnerability enables secret extraction
 ----------------------------------------------------------------------
+Done.
 ```

 The analysis is based on the temporary `uv.lock` file.

+If version is not specified, the report will be based on what is likely the latest versions

 #### Check Vulnerability History for a Package